JaredRLanoue/Dragons/README.md

 ### Dan – Program Manager:
 Dan is  38 and is the program manager at a parks department for his local town Sartell MN.
 Dan is innovative and always looking for creative solutions.
 Dan is the community organizer for events in the parks department, the community participation rate has been in the top 10% of the midwest for his metropolitan region.
 Dan wants to provide easily visual information about his community events and continue to expand his outreach.
 Dan is not the most experienced with technology but he works together with the parks department on their website design and service care.

+### Matt - written by Austin
+Matt is a college student and loves to play video games in his free time.
+He will play by himself but he prefers to play with friends.
+However, his friends are not always able to play with him and he wants to start playing more so he can get better at the game.
+He is looking for a way to find other players to play with when his friends aren’t available so he can accomplish this goal.

 ## User Stories

 ### User Story #1 - written by Jared